 Eight basic skills, actions and/or techniques of driving are identified as areas that teens need experience or training to safely operate a motor vehicle.
 Steering, acceleration, deceleration, backing and off road recovery are some of the tasks addressed in this program.
 Training exercises used in this program have been adopted from the law enforcement-training manual that is approved by the Criminal Justice Standards and Training Commission.
 Student drivers must complete the following exercises:

 All classes are conducted under the direct supervision of certified high liability driving instructors.
 Instructors ride with each student and students move to the next exercise only after the instructor feels the student has demonstrated a reasonable degree of skill.

 The Teen Driver Challenge is an effective program at reaching teens, modifying their attitudes and creating all around better teenage drivers.
 So what can we do to help ensure that our kids live long enough to gain the experience necessary to become a good driver?
 We provide a training program that prepares them for emergency situations they may encounter everyday on our roadways & highways.
 We believe that we can reduce the chances of your child becoming a highway statistic through this defensive vehicle control program.

-On Friday night the classroom instruction is held at the Hernando County Detention Center in Spring Hill from 5:00 p.m. to 9:00 p.m.
-On Saturday, the range instruction is held at the Hernando County Airport from 8:00 a.m. to 5:00 p.m.
+Particiapants will meet up Saturday morning at 8:00 a.m. at the Hernando County Detention Center in Spring Hill for classroom instruction.
+Later on, range instruction will be held across the street at the Hernando County Airport until 5:00 p.m.
 Each student attending will receive instructions on where to meet for the range.

 It is imperative to have all documentation filled out completely and notarized as requested.
 This is a first come first serve program, so be sure to get your forms in immediately.
 For further information, please contact the Sheriff’s Office Law Enforcement Support Division at (352) 754-6830 ext.
 53660 for dates available to attend.